cloudfoundry/summit-training-classes/basics/site/content/labs/cli.md

 cf
 ```

-You Should see an output similar to the following:
+You should see an output similar to the following:

 ```sh
 NAME: